 DOE is examining whether to amend the current standards pursuant to its obligations under EPCA.
-This notification announces the availability of the preliminary TSD, which details the preliminary analyses and summarizes the preliminary results of DOE's analyses.
-In addition, DOE is announcing a public meeting to solicit feedback from interested parties on its analytical framework, models, and preliminary results.
+This notification announces the availability of the preliminary Technical Support Document ("TSD"), which details the preliminary analyses and summarizes the preliminary results of DOE's analyses.
+In addition, DOE is announcing a public webinar to solicit feedback from interested parties on its analytical framework, models, and preliminary results.